missionpinball/mpf-docs/install/windows.rst

 If you open a command prompt on a fresh Windows machine and type ``python``, the Microsoft App Store will open and try to install Python 3.7.
 This is not the version of Python you want.
 So don't do that.

-So instead, install Python from python.org --> Downloads --> Windows --> Scroll down to the latest version of Python 3.9 (which is 3.9.13 at the time of this writing) --> Download Windows installer (64-bit).
+So instead, install Python from python.org.
+Here's the direct link to the newest installer for the final version of Python 3.9: https://www.python.org/ftp/python/3.9.13/python-3.9.13-amd64.exe

 Run the installer, and choose the "Customize installation" option, and make sure to check the box for "py launcher" and "pip".
 (The others don't matter either way.)
 Then on the next screen, check the box for "Add Python to environment variables".
 Then click "Install".